 Under an optimistic forecast with rising interest rates (reaching 4.75% by the end of 2014 and 5.35% by the end of 2015) and asset gains (11.4% annual returns), the funded ratio would climb to 93% by the end of 2014 and 107% by the end of 2015.
 Under a pessimistic forecast with similar interest rate and asset movements (3.85% discount rate at the end of 2014 and 3.25% by the end of 2015 and 3.4% annual returns), the funded ratio would decline to 79% by the end of 2014 and 73% by the end of 2015.

 About the Milliman 100 Monthly Pension Funding Index

-For the past 13 years, Milliman has conducted an annual study of the 100 largest defined benefit pension plans sponsored by U.S. public companies.
+For the past 14 years, Milliman has conducted an annual study of the 100 largest defined benefit pension plans sponsored by U.S. public companies.
 The Milliman 100 Pension Funding Index projects the funded status for pension plans included in our study, reflecting the impact of market returns and interest rate changes on pension funded status, utilizing the actual reported asset values, liabilities, and asset allocations of the companies’ pension plans.

 the 2013 fiscal year and for previous fiscal years.
-This pension plan accounting disclosure information was summarized as part of the Milliman 2013 Pension Funding Study, which was published on March 25, 2013.
+This pension plan accunting disclosure information was summarized as part of the Milliman 2014 Pension Funding Study, which was published on April 2, 2014.
 In addition to providing the financial information on the funded status of U.S. qualified pension plans, the footnotes may also include figures for the companies’ nonqualified and foreign plans, both of which are often unfunded or subject to different funding standards than those for U.S. qualified pension plans.
 They do not represent the funded status of the companies’ U.S. qualified pension plans under ERISA.